-The first RFSUs were formed in the early 1980s, allowing members of Indigenous communities to make a valuable contribution to defending Australia's remote areas.
-Units currently operating include the North West Mobile Force (NORFORCE), 51st Battalion Far North Queensland Regiment (51FNQR) and the Pilbara Regiment; and their Indigenous members regularly share their unique skills and local knowledge with regular Army units.
+The first of these RFSUs was formed in the early 1980s, providing members of Indigenous communities with the opportunity to make a valuable contribution to defending Australia's remote areas.
+Indigenous Regional Force Surveillance Unit Soldiers regularly share their unique skills and local knowledge with regular Army units.

 An inspirational military and civilian career